6 Introduction to the Command Line

 /Leipzig_Main_Station/Querstraße/Nürnberger_Str/Str_18_Oktober/Deutscher_Platz/MPI-EVA

-Not sure how to get back to Leipzig Main Station to apply those directions, you decide to ask someone else for directions…
+Not sure how to get back to Leipzig Main Station to follow those directions, we decide to ask someone else for directions…

-Lucky for you, a friendly looking local is passing by (Figure 6.3)!
+Lucky for us, a friendly looking local is passing by (Figure 6.5)!

 You’re currently on Str. des 18 Oktober.
 Walk straight that way, past the tram tracks, and you will find Deutscher Platz.
 You will see MPI-EVA to your right!